Classic Lenses on Modern Digital Cameras

 There are plenty of lenses that may fit your camera with an adapter but will also damage the camera and/or the lens.
 This happens mostly in D-Slr's because an slr uses a mirror which is precariously close to the rear of the lens being mounted.
 Before you plan to use an old lens on a modern D slr, research if it is safe.
 Use these links to help you determine if a comination is safe.
 Pebble Place Panorama Planet

 I must add that cameras like the Nikon Z have the sensor very close to the mount.
 Be very careful mounting wide angle lenses.
-Also, I can see those sensors getting dusty fast.
+Those sensors get dusty fast.
 Make your lens changes in a clean room, if possible.